 By far the richest source of our knowledge concerning Achilles’ escapades is Homer’s account of the Trojan War in the Iliad.
-Indeed, one may reasonably argue that Achilles is the star of the piece and Homer himself describes his story as a tale of the rage of Achilles.
+Indeed, one may reasonably argue that Achilles is the star of the piece, and Homer himself describes his story as a tale of the rage of Achilles.
 Early on in the book, Odysseus, the wily king of Ithaca, is sent on a mission to find Achilles and persuade him to participate in the coming war between Greeks and Trojans.
-Odysseus was a formidable negotiator and with Achilles’ thirst for glory the embassy was successful and Achilles, leaving behind his son Neoptolemus, sailed for Troy.
-With him went fifty fast ships, each carrying fifty men of his own private army, the Myrmidons - fearsome fighters who had been transformed from ants by Zeus himself and given to his son Aiakos, king of Aegina and father of Peleus.
+Odysseus was a formidable negotiator, and with Achilles’ thirst for glory, the embassy was successful and Achilles, leaving behind his son Neoptolemus, sailed for Troy.
+With him went 50 fast ships, each carrying 50 men of his own private army, the Myrmidons - fearsome fighters who had been transformed from ants by Zeus himself and given to his son Aiakos, King of Aegina and father of Peleus.

-The Achaean siege of Troy lasted for ten years and during this time Achilles excelled in battle and sacked no less than twenty three cities in the surrounding area.
+The Achaean siege of Troy lasted for ten years and during this time, Achilles excelled in battle and sacked no less than 23 cities in the surrounding area.
 Early on in the conflict, the hero also ambushed the Trojan prince Troilos as he drank at a spring and sacrificed him in honour of Apollo.
-This was fortuitous for the Greeks as an oracle had decreed that if the prince were killed before he reached twenty years of age then Troy would fall.
-In some accounts the murder of Troilos occurred at a sanctuary of Apollo and this may explain the archer god’s fateful grudge against Achilles.
+This was fortuitous for the Greeks, as an oracle had decreed that if the prince were killed before he reached 20 years of age, then Troy would fall.
+In some accounts the murder of Troilos occurred at a sanctuary of Apollo, and this may explain the archer god’s fateful grudge against Achilles.

 Donate and help us!

 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!